PolyLogiX-Studio/Neos.js/README.md

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD041 -->
-<b>NOTE</b> Use the Legacy Branch for Javascript.
+<b>NOTE</b> Current Public Build moved to Legacy branch.
 Master is the typescript rework, and is not in a working state.
 All future releases will be Typescript.
 Core API Moved to [CloudX.js](https://github.com/PolyLogiX-Studio/CloudX.js)

 API Library for NeosVR.
 This is NOT a client for the Neos Numerical Optimisation Server, Find that at [neos-js](https://github.com/fruchtfolge/neos-js)